viswa2/DevOps/aws-technicals/README.md

 <img width="1371" alt="S3-bucket for Cloudfront" src="https://github.com/viswa2/DevOps/assets/34201574/e46ec12b-8c6a-47c3-a6b7-17e307adaf48">

-3. Now open the Object url it won't work due to AccessDenied error because we blocked the public access.
-This we can able to acheive by using cloudfront.
+3. Under properties --> Enable Static website hosting, index document add `index.html` and Error document  is `optional` click on save changes.

 <img width="775" alt="Cloudfront demo object url" src="https://github.com/viswa2/DevOps/assets/34201574/bd672d96-9a45-47ac-bebb-8ce6ccc1823f">

 4. Next in Amazon console search i.e cloudfront & Create distribution ie choose the name of bucket object url which we was created the bucket in 1st step
 5. Name of this origin i.e demo-cloudfront10.s3.us-east-1.amazonaws.com (it's same like the distrubution)
-6. Origin access public
+6. Origin access as Legacy access identities, under Origin access identity:Create new OAI, Bucket Policy:Yes, update the bucket policy
-7. Under Web Application Firewall (WAF) select Do not enable security protections
+7. Under Web Application Firewall (WAF) select Do not enable security protections.
-8. under Default root object type `index.html` which we were uploaded earlier in s3 bucket and then click create distribution.
+8. Under Default root object type `index.html` which we were uploaded earlier in s3 bucket and then click create distribution.
-9. Need to copy the policy of cloud front and paste under the bucket policy.
-10. Once the distribution status is enabled click on Distribution domain name and see the magic.
+9. Once the distribution status is enabled click on Distribution domain name and see the magic.

 <img width="358" alt="Cloudfront Image" src="https://github.com/viswa2/DevOps/assets/34201574/897a9dcd-6062-47ab-8d2d-557d76df830a">

-11. You can try with the domain name with the index.html and image.jpg etc.
+10. You can try with the domain name with the index.html and image.jpg etc.

 ## AWS Shared Responsibility Model ##